The author is a guitarist and bassist with over 35 years of experience as a musician.

-Shred is about more than guitar calisthenics, and more than technical knowledge.
-It’s about squeezing every ounce of energy out of six strings and twenty-four frets, and taking the guitar to new heights.
+Shred is about more than guitar calisthenics and more than technical knowledge.
+It’s about squeezing every ounce of energy out of six strings and 24 frets and taking the guitar to new heights.

-Each generation of guitar player builds upon the work of those who came before them, and continues to push the boundaries of the instrument.
+Each generation of guitar players builds upon the work of those who came before them and continues to push the boundaries of the instrument.

 If you are part of this next generation, you need the right tool for the job.
 There are a lot of great guitars out there for metal, but if you’re a shredder you need something built just for your needs.